ezekiel9m/tecm-exceptions/README.md

-# TecmExceptions
+.Net project

-package, return standard error message and validation
+This project return standard error and do validation